 The iFA is deployed into an apartment building with 90 apartments.
 The apartment building has a Building Management System (BMS) that monitors and controls the building's heating ventilation and air conditioning (HVAC), as well as, lighting, electric sauna and elevators.
-Figure 1 presents the stakeholders and external systems of the Finnish pilot iFA.
+Figure 1 presents the stakeholders and external systems of the apartment building iFA.

-Figure 1: iFLEX Assistant of the Finnish pilot with relevant stakeholders and external systems
+Figure 1: iFLEX Assistant of the apartment building pilot with relevant stakeholders and external systems